Hasbi-sabah/OctAPI/README.md

 - **Native Sidebar Integration** – View all detected routes directly in VS Code’s sidebar.
 - **Favorite Routes Management** – Star and persistently favorite frequently used routes, with an option to clear all favorites via a dedicated command.
 - **Postman Export Command** – Export API routes as an importable Postman JSON collection, complete with method, full path, and path parameters, organized in appropriate subfolders.
+- **Route Info Panel** – Click to reveal a detailed card showing extra information about a route.
+- **Persistent Notes** – Add and manage notes for each route, saved across sessions.

 ---